seezee/WP-FOFT-Loader/readme.md

 Change the default font fallbacks in case your custom fonts don’t load.
 Don’t include the names of your default custom fonts here.

+== Screenshots ==

+1. Uploads screen: upload your custom web fonts here
+2. Optimize screen: tells fontobserver.js which fonts to load for stage 1
+3. Base64 screen: inlines Base64 data URI for subsetted stage 1 fonts
+4. CSS screen: all font-related CSS goes here so it can be inlined.
+5. Font Stacks screen: sets the default font stacks

 == Frequently Asked Questions ==

 = What is the plugin for? =